hack3rs.ca network-security

 4. Triage, Validation, and False Positives

-Validation can include package checks, service banners, system configuration review, manual connection tests, or vendor advisories.
-The goal is not to challenge the scanner arbitrarily, but to make sure the remediation request is accurate and actionable.
+Validation options include: checking installed package versions directly, reviewing service banners, reading vendor advisories, or testing the condition manually.
+The point is not to challenge the scanner — it is to make sure the remediation request is accurate and actionable.

-Document validated false positives and revisit them periodically.
-Environment changes can cause previously false findings to become true later, and vice versa.
+Document confirmed false positives and revisit them quarterly.
+Environment changes can turn a previously false finding into a real one, and vice versa.

 5. Scheduling, Scope, and Safety

-Build scan profiles that match environment classes (internet-facing servers, internal servers, workstations, test systems).
-Reusing documented profiles improves consistency and reduces accidental over-scanning.
+Build scan profiles for each environment class — internet-facing, internal servers, workstations, test systems.
+Reusing documented profiles improves consistency and prevents accidental over-scanning when someone runs “the standard scan” against the wrong target range.

 6. Integrating Results With Remediation and Reporting

-Reporting should focus on progress and risk reduction, not just counts.
-Useful metrics include time to triage, time to remediation by risk tier, overdue findings on critical assets, and repeat findings after supposed remediation.
+Report on progress and risk reduction, not just finding counts.
+Time to triage, time to remediation by risk tier, overdue findings on critical assets, and repeat findings after supposed remediation all tell you more about program health than a raw vulnerability total.

 7. Learning the Tool Ethically and Effectively

-Start with a lab and a small set of hosts you control.
-Compare unauthenticated and credentialed results, validate a few findings manually, and practice writing remediation notes with evidence.
+Start with a lab and a few hosts you fully control.
+Run both an unauthenticated and a credentialed scan, compare the results, manually verify at least three findings, and practice writing a remediation note that includes evidence.

 scenario-teaching-playbooks

-1. Recurring vulnerability scanning for internal and external assets.
+1. Recurring vulnerability scans for internal and internet-facing assets with tracked remediation.

 Suggested starting block: Service Status And Lab Prep

-2. Credentialed scan workflows to improve remediation accuracy.
+2. Credentialed scan workflows to validate patch compliance and configuration hardening.

 Suggested starting block: Credentialed Validation (Post-Scan)